Chinmayamission/CFF/docs/responses/dashboard_options.md

+!!! warning
+    This feature is still under active development and not complete.

 Dashboard options are accessible through the user dashboard view.
 This is accessible through the `/v2/dashboard/formId` link -- for example, https://forms.beta.chinmayamission.com/v2/dashboard/5c99508834513d000161a237/

 ## Header